microsoft/reverse-proxy/docs/docfx/articles/destination-resolvers.md

 ## DNS Destination Resolver

-YARP includes an [IDestinationResolver](xref:Yarp.ReverseProxy.ServiceDiscovery.IDestinationResolver) implementation which resolves host names via DNS.
+YARP includes an [IDestinationResolver](xref:Yarp.ReverseProxy.ServiceDiscovery.IDestinationResolver) implementation which expands the set of configured destinations by resolving each host name to one or more IP addresses using DNS, creating a destination for each resolved IP.
 The DNS destination resolver can be added to your reverse proxy using the `IReverseProxyBuilder.AddDnsDestinationResolver(Action<DnsDestinationResolverOptions>)` method.
 The method accepts an optional delegate to configure the resolver's options, [DnsDestinationResolverOptions](xref:Yarp.ReverseProxy.ServiceDiscovery.DnsDestinationResolverOptions).

 ### Example